-Read about a WWF staff member’s life-changing snowboarding experience in the alps, “An accident changes a writer’s relationship with the mountains she loves” in the WWF 2021 winter magazine.
+Read about a WWF staff member’s life-changing snowboarding experience in the Alps, “An accident changes a writer’s relationship with the mountains she loves.”

-Join the Natural Habitat Adventures Wild & Ancient Himalaya: Nepal & Bhutan trip to experience a traditional archery lesson with a Bhutanese community.
+Join the Nat Hab Wild & Ancient Himalaya: Nepal & Bhutan trip to experience a traditional archery lesson with a Bhutanese community.

 Have you always wondered what underwater life was like?
 Snorkeling may just be the perfect hobby for you!
 With this activity, you’ll be able to see sea creatures right in front of you and experience the pristine water that many underwater animals get to call home.
 Similar to other activities mentioned, you’ll need specialized gear (mask, snorkel, fins, etc.) and to have a trained guide to show you the ropes.

-This has been one of my favorite things I’ve ever tried and have been yearning to do it again!
-I sandboarded a couple of years ago when I was in San Pedro de Atacama, Chile, and absolutely loved it.
+This has been one of my favorite things I’ve ever tried, and I’ve been yearning to do it again!
+I sandboarded a couple of years ago when I was in San Pedro de Atacama, Chile, and I absolutely loved it.

-Sandboarding is essentially just snowboarding but in the sand, rather than snow.
+Sandboarding is essentially just snowboarding but in the sand rather than snow.
 If you’re a warm-weather person like me, this is a perfect hobby to try out.
-You don’t need to have any skills to give this hobby a whirl because thankfully, sand is soft and a very forgivable place to fall if needed.
+You don’t need to have any skills to give this hobby a whirl because, thankfully, sand is soft and a very forgiving place to fall if needed.

-Check out sailing for yourself on the Natural Habitat Adventures Sailing Antarctica: The Ultimate Polar Nature Expedition trip.
+Check out sailing for yourself on our Sailing Antarctica: The Ultimate Polar Nature Expedition trip.

-Kayaking is an activity that allows you to sit just a foot or so above the water.
+Kayaking allows you to sit just a foot or so above the water.
 It is something that many people find relaxing as you can paddle around at your own pace on a body of water of your choosing.
 You can even lean into chaotic waters, similar to those of whitewater rafting if you are seeking out a boost of adrenaline.

 11. Rock climbing

 This activity allows you to scale mountains and rock formations of all kinds.
-Rock climbing is a hobby done by people of all ages.
+People of all ages can try their hand at rock climbing.
 Oftentimes, you will find gyms specific to rock climbing with artificial rock walls so that people can practice before putting their skills to the test outdoors.